DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/ios.md

 and bucketing for the SDK, providing fast response times using our globally distributed edge workers all around the world.

 The SDK is available as a package on CocoaPods, Carthage and Swift Package Manager.
-It is also open source and can be viewed on Github.
+It is also open source and can be viewed on GitHub.

 [![CocoaPods compatible](https://img.shields.io/cocoapods/v/DevCycle.svg)](https://cocoapods.org/pods/DevCycle)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)